When to visit

 Horseshoe Bend is the famous meander of the Colorado River in the form of a horseshoe.
 For spectacular views of this unique natural wonder, a sandy trail leads to an overlook in just 20 minutes.

 A must-see!
 On leaving Page, take US Route 98 south towards Flagstaff.
 About 2.4 km after the junction with AZ Route 98 (which will be on your left), turn right onto a small road leading to a parking lot.
 This is the trailhead for the Horseshoe Bend trail.
-The parking fee is $10.
+The parking fee is about $10.

 Where to eat